 Turquoise tails is an heirloom perennial succulent.
 Like most succulents, it is easy to establish from purchased plants or from cuttings.
 Division of the plant results in vigorous new plants and even the leaves may root and eventually produce new specimens.

-You may also try growing turquoise tails sedum from seed, but it takes several years to make an appreciable sized plant.
+You may also try growing turquoise tails sedum from seed, but it takes several years to make an appreciably sized plant.

 Caring for Sedum Turquoise Tails